GoogleCloudPlatform/database-assessment/docs/developer_guide/commands.md

 # Commands

+- `make install` - Creates a new virtual environment for development.

 - `make clean` - Remove all build, testing, and static documentation files.

-- `make test` - Run the tests using pytest.

-- `make lint` - Run the linting tools.
-Includes pre-commit hooks, black, isort, flake8, pylint, and mypy.
+- `make format-source` - Formats the source code with isort and black.

-- `make check` - Run the test and lint commands.
+- `make upgrade-dependencies` - Upgrades all dependencies to the latest compatible version.

-- `make build` - Build a docker image locally using the Dockerfile.
-The image will be named _pyspa_.
+- `make build-collection` - Build a folder containing a set of the latest database collection scripts.

+- `make package-collection` - Generate an archive of the database collection scripts.
+To be used after executing build

 - `make gen-docs` - Generate HTML documentation.